 ShelterBox was founded in 2000 in the small town of Helston in Cornwall, UK.
 That same year the Rotary Club of Helston-Lizard adopted it as its millennium project.
 Little did they know that it would become a Rotary project partner, with an ever-growing number of international affiliates.

 The first consignment of 143 boxes was sent to earthquake victims in the Indian state of Gujarat in January 2001.
 Over the next three years the project matured and by the end of 2004 nearly 2,600 boxes had been dispatched, following 16 major disasters.
 On 26 December 2004, news came of the devastating Indian Ocean Tsunami and ShelterBox faced its most significant challenge, one that would change its course forever.
 Donations and volunteers poured in and we were able to ramp up our operations on a scale unimaginable just six months earlier.

-We have now worked on every continent, responding to earthquakes, tsunamis, floods, typhoons, hurricanes, volcanoes and conflicts.
+We have continued to grow and develop whilst always focusing on our beneficiaries and have now responded to earthquakes, tsunamis, floods, typhoons, hurricanes, volcanoes and conflicts.